zenml-io/zenml/docs/book/how-to/stack-deployment/register-a-cloud-stack.md

 Especially in a remote setting, this process can sometimes be challenging and time-consuming, and it may create a multi-faceted problem.
-This is why we implemented a feature called the stack wizard, that allows you to browse through your existing infrastructure and use it to register a ZenML cloud stack.
+This is why we implemented a feature called the stack wizard, that allows you to **browse through your existing infrastructure and use it to register a ZenML cloud stack**.

 {% hint style="info" %}
 If you do not have the required infrastructure pieces already deployed